mohclips/k5-ansible-modules/README.md

 ### k5_auth

-Authenticate to K5, use the returned facts to authenticate on eacj of the below modules.
+Authenticate to K5, use the returned facts to authenticate on each of the below modules.

 ### k5_create_router